SkoolNotes/Taproot/2020ISOS101/KbhISOS101WeAreNotWrong.md

 	* Scientists have sometimes failed to explain themselves beyond their communities
 		* Actually, scientists sometimes thought that the mere worry about dissemination is wasting time
 		* "Popularizers" are dismissed
-	* Scientists commenting on contested issue often
+	* Scientists commenting on contested issue often called "politicizing"
+	*